OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **2.8** Each user may only create one user profile.
 The user is not permitted to allow third parties to use its user profile.

 3\.
-Right of withdrawal for consumers
+Right of Right of withdrawal for consumers

 Instructions on withdrawal and model withdrawal form